-And then, next, we must understand that faith is
+And then, next, we must understand that faith is rest.

-REST.

-In the beginning of the faith-life, faith is struggling; but as long as faith is struggling, faith has not attained its strength.
-But when faith in its struggling gets to the end of itself, and just throws itself upon God and rests on Him, then comes joy and victory.
+In the beginning of the faith-life, faith is struggling.
+But as long as faith is struggling, faith has not attained its strength.
+But when faith in its struggling gets to the end of itself, and throws itself upon God and rests on Him, then joy and victory come.

 Perhaps I can make it plainer if I tell the story of how the Keswick Convention began.
-Canon Battersby was an evangelical clergyman of the Church of England for more than twenty years, a man of deep and tender godliness, but he had not the consciousness of rest and victory over sin, and often was deeply sad at the thought of stumbling and failure and sin.
-When he heard about the possibility of victory, he felt it was desirable, but it was as if he could not attain to it.
-On one occasion, he heard an address on "Rest and Faith," from the story of the nobleman who came from Capernaum to Cana to ask Christ to heal his child.
-In the address it was shown that the nobleman believed that Christ could help him in a general way, but he came to Jesus a good deal by way of an experiment.
-He hoped Christ would help him. but he had not any assurance of that help.
+Canon Battersby was an evangelical clergyman of the Church of England for more than twenty years.
+He was a man of deep and tender godliness, but he did not have the consciousness of rest and victory over sin.
+He was often deeply saddened by the thought of stumbling and failure and sin.
+When he heard about the possibility of victory, he felt it was desirable, but it was as if he could not attain it.
+On one occasion, he heard an address on "Rest and Faith" from the story of the nobleman who came from Capernaum to Cana to ask Christ to heal his child.
+In the address, it was shown that the nobleman believed that Christ could help him in a general way.
+But he came to Jesus a good deal by way of an experiment.
+He hoped Christ would help him, but he did not have any assurance of that help.
 But what happened?
-When Christ said to him: "Go thy way, for thy child liveth," that man believed the word that Jesus spoke; he rested in that word.
+When Christ said to him: "Go thy way, for thy child liveth" (John 4:50), that man believed the word that Jesus spoke.
+He rested in that word.
 He had no proof that his child was well again, and he had to walk back seven hours' journey to Capernaum.
-He walked back, and on the wav met his servant, and got the first news that the child was well, that at one o'clock on the afternoon of the previous day, at the very time that Jesus spoke to him. the fever left the child.
-That father rested upon the word of Jesus and His work, and he went down to Capernaum and found his child well; and he praised God, and became with his whole house a believer and disciple of Jesus.
+He walked back, and on the way met his servant, and got the first news that the child was well.
+The servant told him that at one o'clock on the afternoon of the previous day, at the very time that Jesus spoke to him, the fever left the child.
+That father rested on the word of Jesus and His work, and he went down to Capernaum and found his child well.
+He praised God, and he and his whole house became believers and disciples of Jesus.
 Oh, friends, that is faith!
-When God comes to me with the promise of His keeping, and I have nothing on earth to trust in, I say to God: "Thy word is enough; kept by the power of God."
+When God comes to me with the promise of His keeping, and I have nothing on earth to trust in, I say to God: "Your word is enough.
+I am kept by the power of God."
 That is faith, that is rest.

-When Canon Battersby heard that address, he went home that night, and in the darkness of the night found rest.
+When Canon Battersby heard that address, he went home that night, and in the darkness of the night he found rest.
 He rested on the word of Jesus.
 And the next morning, in the streets of Oxford, he said to a friend: "I have found it!"
-Then he went and told others, and asked that the Keswick Convention might be begun, and those at the Convention with himself should testify simply what God had done.
+Then he went and told others, and asked that the Keswick Convention might commence.
+He said that those at the convention, along with himself, should simply testify what God had done.

-It is a great thing when a man comes to rest on God's almighty power for every moment of his life, in prospect of temptations to temper and haste and anger and unlovingness and pride and sin.
-It is a great thing in prospect of these to enter into a covenant with the omnipotent Jehovah, not on account of anything that any man says, or of anything that my heart feels, but on the strength of the Word of God: "Kept by the power of God through faith."
+It is a great thing when a man comes to rest on God's almighty power for every moment of his life.
+It is also great when he does so in the midst of temptations to temper and haste and anger and unlovingness and pride and sin.
+It is a great thing in the face of these to enter into a covenant with the omnipotent Jehovah--not on account of anything that any man says, or of anything that my heart feels-but on the strength of the Word of God: "Kept by the power of God through faith."